 Still, on the topic of extensions, there’s a lot to go through.
 Theater Mode For Youtube, Loom, VidYard GoVideo all make the list when it comes to Will’s favorites.
 Brandt also shares a few of his own, including Full Page Screen Capture: “This is just a little extension.
 It’s not doing anything until you need it and then you just go in and click on Full Page Screen Capture.
 You can say what kind of format you want.
 You can specify the download directory, maybe you want a PDF or something like that.”

-For editing, Will advises Frame.io, and AirCall to stay in touch with your people: “If you’re using a traditional phone, use AirCall.
+For editing, Will advises AirCall to stay in touch with your people: “If you’re using a traditional phone, use AirCall.
 It’s like a phone on your computer.
 It automatically logs the calls into your CRM for you.
 I love it.”

-Accompany “it’s basically a daily briefing that allows you to see all of the people that you have meetings coming with today.
-It shows you their LinkedIn profile, any news that’s happened about that person.
+Accompany “is a daily briefing that allows you to see all of the people that you have meetings coming with today.
+It shows you their LinkedIn profile, and any news that’s happened about that person.
 It’s like your daily assistant to let you know about all your upcoming meetings”, while Buzzsumo “allows you to type in a keyword like “event technology” and it’ll show you the number one article shared across the web all across all social networks.”

 Also, “there’s really only two main invoicing and accounting”, says Brandt.
 “It’s QuickBooks and Freshbooks“.
 And on the topic of employees and business, Will adds: “If you hire employees, which most people, if you have a company, probably hire employees, and you probably have a job board.
 Breezy, I found to be the most powerful. (…) we use Good Hire to do our background checks it has a button.
 Literally, I click send background check and it integrates, Good Hire goes and does their background check for me.
 Super duper cool.”
 Also, Lattice is a life-saver for remote teams!

-On The Marketing Side
+On The Marketing Side Of Favorite Event Apps

-“So, for those who don’t know, I laid out the marketing strategy at Endless, so I have a ton of marketing tools”, Will says. “hotjar for tracking on websites.
+“So, for those who don’t know, I laid out the marketing strategy at Endless, so I have a ton of marketing tools”, Will says. “hotjar for heatmap tracking on websites.
 Wistia for all our video hosting.
 BuzzStream for link building.
 CRM kind of thing.
 Ahrefs, which does all our SEO tracking.
 Facebook ads.
 A company I mentioned.
 Google Ads.
 Design Pickle, that’s an amazing one.
 If you do any graphic design at all, used Fiverr to do it, check out Design Pickle.
 It’s $400 a month, unlimited graphics design.
-Also, another good one, which I don’t have bookmarked, because I don’t actually do it, my team actually uses this team more than me, it’s called Repurpose House.
+Also, another good one, which I don’t have bookmarked, because I don’t actually do it, my team actually uses this team more than me, it’s called Repurpose House.”

 “For my newsreader, I use Google News on the phone.
 I find it to be a nice mix of the actual headlines of the day and things that are specific to me.
 Everyone knows that I love Pocket Casts for my podcast.”